311zzb/gitlet/gitlet-design.md

     3. `private static void deleteTestFile(String fileName)` Delete the file with the designated name.
     4. `private static String readTestFile(String fileName)` Read the designated file as String and return it.
     5. `private static void deleteDirectory(File directoryToBeDeleted)` Delete a directory recursively.
+    6. `private static void writeAndAdd(String fileName, String content)` Write a test file with the designated file name and content, then add it to the stage.
+    7. `private static void assertFile(String fileName, String content)` Assert a designated file has the designated content.

 ## Algorithms